 - Price

-While talking allergy shots, you are still free to take your current allergy medications, such as over-the-counter antihistamines like Benadryl, Claritin, or Zyrtec.
+While talking about allergy shots, you are still free to take your current allergy medications, such as over-the-counter antihistamines like Benadryl, Claritin, or Zyrtec.
 Hydrocortisone cream or ice can also be used to reduce swelling at the injection site.

 Allergy shots are not always necessary for every patient.
 Below are some advantages and disadvantages of allergy shots to help you decide if this treatment is right for you.